My Issues Become the Paper’s Issues: Why I Write Now by Matthew Brown

 Lance Corporal Matthew J. Brown, USMC RET, is an aspiring military author who has overcome many of the struggles of living daily life with PTSD and a traumatic brain injury and now has made it his life goal to help others through these same struggles with his writing.

-This article is reprinted with permission from Brain Injury Journey – Hope, Help, Healing Issue 2, June / July 2013.
+This article is posted with permission from Brain Injury Journey – Hope, Help, Healing, Vol 1, 2014.